General bad headings example

 On the visual level, the problems are hard to spot.
 So let's take a closer look at the document outline.

-Most syntactical problems can be evaluated automatically: it's no problem for a computer to make sure that there's no heading level skipped.
-So the first problem in our list above is an easy one to examine.
+Most syntactical problems can be evaluated automatically: it's no problem for a computer to make sure that HTML code is nested properly.

-Semantical problems, however, usually must be examined manually by a human who has certain knowledge about the presented content.
+Semantical problems, however, are determined by the contents of a page (text, images, etc.), and as such must be examined manually by a human who has certain knowledge about the presented content.

-Regarding our example, to examine the second problem in our list above, one has to know what "Gardening" means.
-And based on this knowledge, one can conclude that this is not a dancing style (so it shouldn't belong to "Dancing").
-Furthermore, to place it correctly, one needs to decide:
+This problem is a semantical one, and as such can only be detected by a human examining the contents.
+First of all, one has to know what "Gardening" means, and based on this knowledge, one can conclude that this is not a dancing style (so it shouldn't be nested below "Dancing").
+Furthermore, to nest it correctly, one needs to decide:

 - Whether it belongs to "Physical Activities" as a heading level 3.